joshmurr/dip-ai-comp-futures/week_10_xmas/README.md

 > 'Boris Johnson losing the plot singing Christmas carols'

+---

+As ever copy the link for the `.ipynb` file above and head over to [colab.research.google.com](https://colab.research.google.com/) and do the _search-for-a-Github-repo_ thing.
+Better instructions [here](https://github.com/joshmurr/dip-ai-comp-futures).

+---

 We are going to have a play with Jukebox which is another mega massive pretrained model from Open-AI.
 Jukebox is a [VQ-VAE]() (which is proving to be a very versatile model, it is often also used with CLIP to generate images, like the one above).
 Open-AI do some clever stuff like training at different resolutions to learn high, medium and low level features of the music.

 ![Resolutions](./images/1.png)